 We have put in place procedures to deal with any suspected Personal Data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-We will only retain Personal Data for as long as necessary to fulfill the PV Purposes, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain Personal Data for as long as necessary to fulfil the PV Purposes, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for Personal Data, we consider the amount, nature, and sensitivity of the Personal Data, the potential risk of harm from unauthorised use or disclosure of Personal Data, the purposes for which we process Personal Data and whether we can achieve those purposes through other means, and the applicable legal requirements.
 For PV related information, mandatory requirements oblige us to archive PV information which may include Personal Data at least for the duration of the product life-cycle and for an additional ten years after the respective medicinal product has been taken from the market.